 About Frank Gordon

 Frank has been an artist all his life; that is, from the time he entered Bolton College of Art at the age of fifteen (you could do things like that once upon a time), throughout his thirty years of teaching art and right up to today - and he will tell you that he enjoys his painting more than ever, following his early retirement in 1995 and his move to Giggleswick in the Yorkshire Dales National Park.

 Frank’s commitment to the practice of landscape painting has gone hand in hand with a lifetime’s walking and backpacking.
-In partnership with his wife Sheila he has covered many of the Long Distance Footpaths in Britain: the Pennine Way, Coast to Coast, Cumbria Way, Dales Way and Ridgeway amongst many others - plus of course Sheila’s very own Lady Anne’s Way.
-All this eventually culminated in an epic 1,200 mile Land’s End to John o’Groats walk, backpacking all the way.
+In partnership with his wife Sheila he has covered many of the Long Distance Footpaths in Britain: the Pennine Way, Coast to Coast, Cumbria Way, Dales Way, Cape Wrath Trail and Ridgeway amongst others - plus of course Sheila’s very own Lady Anne’s Way.
+All this eventually culminated in an epic unsupported 1,200 mile Land’s End to John o’Groats walk, backpacking all the way.
 Big walks in the Alps have included the Tour de Mont Blanc and the Haute Route.

 Membership of the Long Distance Walker’s Association introduced Frank and Sheila to the joys and tribulations of Challenge Walking, including the mighty Fellsman Hike which covers 62 miles and 10,000 feet of climbing in the Yorkshire Dales.
 (Sheila went on to do a couple of Hundred Milers which was a madness too far even for her husband.)
 In more recent years another long held ambition was realised with the completion of all A. Wainwright's 214 Lakeland fells.

 All this walking – which continues in a milder but still committed form to this day – has inevitably forged a powerful connection between his art and the landscape from which it springs.
 Continued closeness with the land is a basic prerequisite for anyone with any pretensions to be a landscape painter and it is this intimacy which gives Frank Gordon’s work its life and vitality.
 Ever greater familiarity in all seasons and weathers leads to a deeper understanding of the rhythms and echoes with which the landscape of his adopted home abounds.